tamzrod/modbus-replicator/docs/device_status_limits.md

 Artificial limits:

-- Hide real constraints
+* Hide real constraints
-- Create false safety
+* Create false safety
-- Break scale silently
+* Break scale silently
-- Force workarounds later
+* Force workarounds later

 Physical limits:

-- Are honest
+* Are honest
-- Are explicit
+* Are explicit
-- Are measurable
+* Are measurable
-- Are solvable by deployment
+* Are solvable by deployment

 ---

 ## Final Locked Statement

 > **The Replicator never decides how big the system is.**
 > **It only respects the memory it is given.**

-If someone asks “what is the maximum number of devices?”, the correct answer is:
+If someone asks *“what is the maximum number of devices?”*, the correct answer is:

 > **“That depends on how much memory MMA allocates.”**